Ngwaabanjong/DevOps-joinhere/appspec/linux-sampleApp/Readme.md

 - Always make sure the CodeDeploy Agent is installed

 # Installing CodeDeploy Agent
-This is a bash script for the installation, clean the dots on the script
+This is a bash script for the installation.
 ``````
 #!/bin/bash
 sudo yum update -y